openbsd/xenocara/lib/mesa/docs/systems.rst

 software drivers.

-The primary API is OpenGL but there's also support for OpenGL ES, Vulkan, EGL, OpenMAX, OpenCL, VDPAU, VA-API and XvMC.
+The primary API is OpenGL but there's also support for OpenGL ES, Vulkan, EGL, OpenMAX, OpenCL, VDPAU and VA-API.

 Hardware drivers include: